-Statistics from 2013-14 report more than 6 million students (13% of the population or 1 in 8 students) being absent 15 or more days of school, narrowing down to 500 school districts reporting up to 30% absenteeism for at least three weeks.
+Statistics from 2013-14 report more than 6 million students (13% of the population or 1 in 8 students) were absent 15 or more days of school.
+Over 500 school districts reported absenteeism of up to 30% for at least 15 days a year.

 Unfortunately, this is a nationwide problem.